Management Response

 Procure equipment and furniture, facilitate staffing and handover the centre to the government of Sierra Leone.
 Sierra Leone CO SRO Operations Programme Coordinator 2012/09 Completed

 Follow up through the advisory board to ensure that courses are sustained at least for academic year 2013.
-Sierra Leone CO and SRO 2013/10 Ongoing Handover the centre officially by 1st October 2013.
+Sierra Leone CO and SRO 2013/10 Completed Handover the centre officially by 1st October 2013.

 Recommendation: The overarching recommendation is that UNW should pursue the VAW programme, and continue prioritising the regional approach, building upon the thematic lead role that the Italian contribution have helped achieve.
 Design of a second phase should rely and expand on the good practices in place: integrated -multi level interventions that simultaneously tackle the regional, national and local levels; support to direct provision of protection services; institutional engagement; sustaining CSO networks; participation in inter-agency joint programmes, and focus on community level action.
 It should also address gaps and weaknesses, reinforcing efforts towards: operationalisation of inter-ministerial dialogue, coordination with other programmes, also through maximising synergies with UNW's internal programmatic areas; stronger leveraging of donors and UNCTs; focus on partners' action-oriented capacity development; strengthening of internal programming standards.